 Licensing

-The University has established Guidelines for Technology Licensing and due processes, and engages industry experts in the Entrepreneurial Programme Management Committee to consider licensing terms that can fairly reflect the value of the technology to the University and to the licensing party, with the overarching objective of creating impact through such arrangement under sound governance.
+The University has established Guidelines for IP Licensing and Assignment and due processes, and engages industry experts in the Technology Transfer Assessment Committee to consider licensing terms that can fairly reflect the value of the technology to the University and to the licensing party, with the overarching objective of creating impact through such arrangement under sound governance.

 Related Documents